Code-writter/College-java-workshop/Day_04.README.md

       achived through method overiding => Changing the definition of existing method in child class then we have to write same name and parameter of paraent class in child class and this is called method overriding.

+* Dynamic polymorphic Assignment (DPA)

+when we assign a child class obj into parent class reference variable is known as DPA by the help of DPA we get run time polymorphism

+Abstract class => a class which we cannot instantiate is knowm as abstract class the class whose object we cannot creat is known as abstract class

+An abstract class may have abstract method

+* How to call a constructor of abstract class

+* Abstract Method => A method which do not have a body is known as abstract method.

+ utility of abstarct class =>

+* Interview Question : if we make constructor in abstract how we call it we make a child class and make a object of child class